 Niagara Health is committed to providing a safe, healthy environment for patients, visitors, staff, physicians and volunteers and has a responsibility to ensure compliance under the Smoke-free Ontario Act.

 We have several resources available to support you to quit smoking such as counselling and nicotine replacement therapy (patches) that can be requested through community resources.
 Please speak to your nurse or doctor for more information.

 For your security, safety and well being, the hospital prohibits any sales solicitations to patients.
 If the event that you are approached by a sales agent while in hospital, please notify staff on your patient care unit who will immediately contact Security.

-All hospital staff related to the operation of the hospital on a day-to-day basis can be identified by their photo identification badge worn while on duty.
+Hospital staff can be identified by their photo badge worn while on duty.
+Staff who provide direct patient care also wear uniforms.

 St. Catharines Site:

-Bedside entertainment units in each patient room feature TV, internet, Skype and other options.
-Please ask a member of your healthcare team for information on telephone and television service in your room.
+Bedside entertainment units in each patient room feature telephone, TV, Internet, Skype and other options.
+Please ask a member of your healthcare team for information on these services.

 Douglas, Greater Niagara General, Port Colborne, Welland Sites:

-A telephone is located at most patient bedsides (with the exception of mental health beds) providing free local calling.
-Long distance phone calls can be made using a calling card.
-Pay phones are available throughout the hospital.
+A telephone providing free local calling is located at most patient bedsides.
+Long distance calls can be made using a pre-paid calling card which would need to be purchased outside of the hospital.
+Pay phones are also available throughout the hospital.